Gootzi/BCU-java-PC/README.md

     - Follow the instructions above to use Terminal.
 - *WARNING: NSWindow drag regions should only be invalidated on the Main Thread!
 This will throw an exception in the future.*
     - This usually happens only if JOGL is enabled.
 In order to keep JOGL on, make sure your JDK version is 8, then follow the instructions above to use Terminal.
+    - NOTE: As of July 2024, this should no longer be occurring.
+If this is something you are experiencing, please report it through either GitHub Issues or in the BCU English Discord server!

 ## Links & Resources